 If you prefer the taste or want something in addition to water and coconut water, try sipping tea to ease the feeling of fullness around your middle.
-Teas like peppermint or ginger will alleviate bloat."
+Teas like peppermint or ginger will alleviate bloat.

-High fiber vegetables such as spinach also help lessen belly bloat by pushing fiber through your digestive tract.
+High fiber vegetables such as spinach also help lessen belly bloat by pushing food through your digestive tract.
 Your best bet for reaping its de-bloating benefits is to toss some spinach into a slimming smoothie along with ginger, turmeric, and coconut water.
-Keep scrolling for a full recipe.

 Sweat It Out

 De-Bloating Colada Smoothie Recipe

-(Adapted from the new Tone It Up Eight-Week Bikini Program)
+(Adapted from the Tone It Up Nutrition Plan)

 1/2 cup coconut water